Why Python is the Ideal Choice for Final Year Projects?

 Key Features

-- Manage books, members, and transactions in a library.
+- Keep track of inventory, members, and transactions in a library.

-- Generate reports on borrowed books and due dates.
+- Generate reports regarding the books borrowed and the due dates for each member.

 Libraries

-- Tkinter: Toolkit for designing the user interface for the management system.
+- Tkinter - Toolkit for designing the user interface to the tracking management system.

-- SQLite: Lightweight database for storing book information and transaction records.
+- SQLite - A lightweight database storing book information and transaction records.

 Source Code: https://github.com/kunzbhatia/Library-Management-System